FATSLiM/fatslim/docs/sphinx-src/documentation/thickness.rst

 Calculation examples
 ====================

-Here are a few examples of membrane thickness calculation doe with FATSLiM and other software for comparison:
+Here are a few examples of membrane thickness calculation done with FATSLiM and other software for comparison:

 +------------+---------------+----------------------------------+--------------------------------------+--------------------------------------+-----------------------------------+---------------------------------+
 |                            | Flat membrane                                                                                                  | Vesicle                                                             |